-There are many concerns revolving around the topic of safety when it comes to consuming raw meat even for dogs.
+Many concerns revolve around safety when it comes to consuming raw meat, even for dogs.
 Here are some answers.

 By Guest Blogger, Shellsea

 Imagine taking a healthy, strong wolf from the wild and feeding it only kibble.
 That’s like eating a 5-star meal every day with small but nutritious portions to eating processed, artificial food like McDonald’s.
 Think of all the health problems that would cause your body.
 Since kibble was mass-produced in the ’50s, dog owners did not know any better but to feed their beloved pets cheap, easy, chemically processed foods.
 With this, dogs had no choice but to adapt and adjust to their commercially produced diets to survive.
 Since then, there have been tremendous amounts of research done on the harmful effects of kibble, and as dog owners, we should know better!
 Along with this came a long list of health issues, the development of allergies, and even cancer.

 Raw dog food has become a growing topic within the last few years, and more people need resources to learn about this conceptually new healthy dog food trend.
 It should not be considered “new” because raw feeding is what dogs are biologically designed to eat in the wild.
 As direct descendants of wolves, dogs are meant to eat what they find in nature.
 That means no kibble, no grains or carbohydrates, and not even cooked foods: just raw meat and the nutrients leftover in the stomach of the wolf’s dinner.